 AUVIS inspection reports are valid for 42 days from the date of inspection.
-This means that you’ll need to use the report to conduct a transaction with Roads and Maritime within 42 days of having the inspection.
+This means that you’ll need to use the report to conduct a transaction with Transport for NSW within 42 days of having the inspection.

 Inspection stations and examiners

-Vehicle examiners must be accredited by Roads and Maritime under the Authorised Inspection Scheme before they’re allowed to inspect your vehicle.
+Vehicle examiners must be accredited by Transport for NSW under the Authorised Inspection Scheme before they’re allowed to inspect your vehicle.

 Every authorised inspection station displays an AIS sign listing the types of safety checks they are authorised to perform.

 Example AIS signs

 The AIS sign must be displayed at the front of the AIS station premises.

 Information for vehicle examiners and AIS station proprietors

 If you're a vehicle examiner or AIS station proprietor, or you're interested in becoming accredited, please see Vehicle examiners and certifiers.

 For information about inspections for heavy vehicles, see Heavy vehicle registration.